it-projects-llc/addons-dev/website_event_attendee_fields/README.rst

  Customizable fields for attendees on Events
 ===============

-By default website_event_sale module asks only three fields to fill about attendees (name, email, phone).
+By default ``website_event`` module asks only three fields to fill about attendees (name, email, phone).
 This module allows to customize any set of fields.

 Credits